mabdn/score-function-dfs/README.md

 Here, I present a path planning algorithm I developed at KA-RaceIng for its autonomous electric race car, the KIT24.
 Given a map of cones marking the track, the algorithm finds the path through the race track.
-It superseded KA-RaceIngs previous approach to path planning because it can tolerate mistakes in the map (e.g. false positive or false negative cone detection).
+It superseded KA-RaceIng's previous approach to path planning because it can tolerate mistakes in the map (e.g. false positive or false negative cone detection).

 <p align="center" float="left">
   <a href="https://www.ka-raceing.de/"><img src="assets/ka-raceing_logo.png" height="166px"></a>